-Designed to help patients improve physical fitness and overall health, Greenwich Hospital’s cardiac rehabilitation program uses a mind/body approach, taking into account a person’s emotional and spiritual health as well as the physical aspects.
+Designed to help patients improve physical fitness and overall health, Greenwich Hospital’s Cardiac Rehabilitation Program uses a mind/body approach, taking into account a person’s emotional and spiritual health as well as the physical aspects.
 The program helps patients understand their limits and how to progress safely with intensity and duration of workouts.
+Our Cardiac Rehabilitation Program is certified by the American Association of Cardiovascular and Pulmonary Rehabilitation.

 The program includes monitored exercise, diet and nutritional counseling, and informational sessions on stress management, smoking cessation, medication management and other topics.
 The multidisciplinary team includes exercise physiologists, registered nurses, and registered dietitians, working together to develop and individualized program for each patient.